Table of Contents

 - Note: People who are older than 30 years are almost 100% infected with EBV.

 Etiology and Pathogenesis of Infectious Mononucleosis

-Pathogen of infectious mononucleosis
+Pathogenesis of infectious mononucleosis

 Transmission of Pfeiffer’s glandular fever

-The disease is mainly transmitted via contact with body secretions primarily oropharyngeal secretions.
+The disease is transmitted mainly via contact with body secretions, primarily oropharyngeal secretions.
 Other common methods of transmission include:

-- Droplet Infection
+- Droplet infection

-- Smear infection especially in children by parents, playmates etc.
+- Smear infection, especially in children by parents, playmates, etc.

 - Contact infection, especially in adolescents by infected saliva during kissing (“kissing disease”)

 The virus spreads from the mouth throughout the body and infects CD-21-positive epithelia in nasopharyngeal space and B lymphocytes, which infiltrate tissues.
 Immortalization of B lymphocytes occurs, then a strong increase of EBV.
 In primary infection, only a small number of viral proteins are likely to be expressed, resulting in an initially less pronounced immune response and a lack of clinical symptoms.